Dogecat0/blog/source/_posts/JavaScript-Full-Stack-Series-02-JavaScript.md

 ### Variables

+- const:
-- Const: The const declaration creates a read-only reference to a value.
+The const declaration creates a read-only reference to a value.
 It does not mean the value it holds is immutable, just that the variable identifier cannot be reassigned.
+- let:
-- let: The let statement declares a block-scoped local variable, optionally initializing it to a value.
+The let statement declares a block-scoped local variable, optionally initializing it to a value.

 ### Arrays

+- Concat():
-- Concat(): The concat() method is used to merge two or more arrays.
+The concat() method is used to merge two or more arrays.
 This method does not change the existing arrays, but instead returns a new array.
-- Destructuring assignment: The destructuring assignment syntax is a JavaScript expression that makes it possible to unpack values from arrays, or properties from objects, into distinct variables.
+- Destructuring assignment:
+The destructuring assignment syntax is a JavaScript expression that makes it possible to unpack values from arrays, or properties from objects, into distinct variables.

 ### Objects

-- Object literal: An object literal is a list of zero or more pairs of property names and associated values of an object, enclosed in curly braces ({}).
+- Object literal:
+An object literal is a list of zero or more pairs of property names and associated values of an object, enclosed in curly braces ({}).
-- Object methods and "this": A method is a function which is a property of an object.
+- Object methods and "this":
+A method is a function which is a property of an object.
 It is called using the syntax objectName.methodName().
 In a method, this refers to the owner object.
 In other words, this.firstName means the firstName property of this object.
 [More details](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this)
+- Bind:
-- Bind: The bind() method creates a new function that, when called, has its this keyword set to the provided value, with a given sequence of arguments preceding any provided when the new function is called.
+The bind() method creates a new function that, when called, has its this keyword set to the provided value, with a given sequence of arguments preceding any provided when the new function is called.
 [More details](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind)

 ## 📚 Lessons learned